Dee Ocleppo: Personal life

 Deniz Carolina Erbug met pop star Mick Hucknall while she was in college, dating for two years during the 1990s.

 In 1997, at the age of 31, she married Gianni Ocleppo, an Italian tennis player, with whom she had had two sons, including Julian Ocleppo, raising them in Monte Carlo.
 They divorced in 2003.

 Ocleppo met Hilfiger while vacationing with her two sons in Saint Tropez in the summer of 2005.
 A friendship evolved and the couple celebrated an engagement in New York City attended by numerous celebrities and public figures including Russell Simmons, Anna Wintour, and Harvey Weinstein.
 The Hilfigers married in 2008.
 Their son was born in 2009.

-Ocleppo Hilfiger is the mother of seven children and step children, and is a proponent of The Family Dinner Project in an effort to "revive the lost art of dinner conversation."
+Ocleppo Hilfiger is the mother of seven children and stepchildren, and is a proponent of The Family Dinner Project in an effort to "revive the lost art of dinner conversation."
 According to her website, she encourages family discussion and discourse without the interruption of cell phones, as one small way families can build cohesion and open dialogue in an age when technology can impede family communication.